digital-asset/daml/CONTRIBUTING.md

 ## Working on the codebase

-For information on how to build, test, and work on the codebase, see ["To start contributing to DAML" in the README](./README.md#to-start-contributing-to-daml).
+For information on how to build, test, and work on the codebase, see ["Contributing to DAML" in the README](./README.md#contributing-to-daml).

 ## Code of conduct